 Chloe, one of the women mentioned above, is a young DC adult with a difficult background.
-She did not feel loved as a child and when she tried to get close to her (non-genetic) dad he rejected her overtures.
-She struggled with mental health issues as a teenager and has only found peace now she has discovered her donor via DNA testing.
-Chloe would had every reason to be angry but instead she puts her plea to parents and others to think about the language they use, in moderate tones.
+She struggled with mental health issues as a teenager and has only found peace now she has discovered her donor via a search company.
+Chloe puts her plea to parents and others to think about the language they use, in moderate tones.
 Read below and then watch her wonderful video.

 - ‘Be grateful you are alive.’

 It is unfair to make this comment because as many have said before, a human being not created cannot suffer-plus you do not go around telling people created through one night stands,rape or adoption, to be grateful, so please, it may be nice to refrain from using this.